top of page

 Samoan

-Amanda’s ancestral homeland is Samoa, and she hails from the villages of Lepea, Saleufi, Siumu and Faga & Fagamalo.
-Born in Poneke (Wellington) Aotearoa, Amanda is mum to Keelin and Taj and, together with her husband Sione, raises them on the land of the Cammeraygal people of the Guringai tribe of the Eora Nation, Australia (Northern Sydney).
-In her spare time, Amanda can be found on the footy oval sidelines cheering on her 15-year son or hanging out at home with her 18-month-old girl cat Lebron James.
+Amanda’s ancestral homeland is Samoa, and she hails from the villages of Lepea, Saleufi, Siumu, Faga and Fagamalo.
+Born in Pōneke (Wellington), Aotearoa, Amanda is a proud mother to Keelin and Taj.
+Together with her husband Sione, she raises her family on the lands of the Cammeraygal people of the Guringai tribe, within the Eora Nation in Northern Sydney.
+In her spare time, Amanda can be found on the sidelines of the footy field or at home with her cat, Lebron James.

 bottom of page